-The table below summarises which are the rights that can be accessed by applicants and beneficiaries of temporary protection respectively, referring to their basis in law.
+The table below summarises which are the rights that can - or could - be accessed by applicants and beneficiaries of temporary protection respectively, referring to their basis in law.

-Benefits Applicant Beneficiary Accommodation, meals, hygienic services Section 22(1)c.) of the Asylum Act; of Section 21(1)a.) and Section 101 of the Asylum Decree (The assessment by the authority under Sections 16(4) -19 of the Asylum Decree shall be excluded under points (c)-(d) of Section 5(1) of Gov. Decree 86/2022 (III.
+Benefits Applicant Beneficiary Accommodation, meals, hygienic services Section 22(1)c.) of the Asylum Act; Section 21(1)a.) and Section 101 of the Asylum Decree, Sections 1-3 of Gov Decree 104/2022 III.12.)
+(The assessment by the authority under Sections 16(4) -19 of the Asylum Decree shall be excluded under points (c)-(d) of Section 5(1) of Gov. Decree 86/2022 (III.
 7.)
 Until 1 August 2023, based Section 41 (2) of the Asylum Decree, beneficiaries were entitled to accommodation and care.
 Since then, however, the provision is non- applicable as a result of a legislative change.
-145 Thus, it is unclear if there is a national legal ground based on which accommodation and care (meals) are to be provided, although Section 32(2) of the Asylum Act, not having been overridden by the legislative change, provides for the material reception conditions for beneficiaries "in need".
+Thus, it is unclear if there is a national legal ground based on which accommodation and care (meals) are to be provided, although Section 32(2) of the Asylum Act, not having been overridden by the legislative change, provides for the material reception conditions for beneficiaries "in need".
 This situation is presumably the result of inconsistent legislation.
 In practice, those beneficiaries, after whom the accommodation provider is entitled to receive state allowance, are provided with meals 3 times a day at the accommodation site.
+On 28 June 2024, the government further restricted access to state-funded mass shelter of beneficiaries of temporary protection.
+The decree came into full effect on 21 August 2024 and amended Gov. Decree 104/2022 (III.12) and prescribe that only vulnerable beneficiaries of temporary protection who resided in a "territory impacted by war" remain eligible for state-funded mass shelter.
 Health care Sections 26-28 of the Asylum Decree Section 6(2)a.)-b.) of Gov. Decree 86/2022 (III.
 7.): specialised oncological care, examinations and medical treatment within the framework of health services related to other chronic illness Gov. Decree 171/2022.
 (IV.
 29.) - on the practical arrangements of receiving health care Section 37/A(1)b.) and Section 44(2) of the Asylum Decree; Section 6(2)a.)-b.) of Gov. Decree 86/2022.
 (III.7.), Gov. Decree 171/2022.
 (IV.
 29.)
 Education Section 29 of the Asylum Decree Section 92 (1) a.) and (3) of Act CXC of 2011 on Public Education Section 37/A(1)c.) and Section 45 of the Asylum Decree; Section 3 of Gov. Decree 106/2022.
 (III.
-12.) (preschool and childcare services) Section 92 (1) a.) and (3) of Act CXC of 2011 on Public Education Free meals for children Section 3/A of Gov. Decree 106/2022.
-(III.
-12.) on request, for six months, if care-taker's income is below 173.000 HUF Section 3/A of Gov. Decree 106/2022.
-(III.
-12.)
-On request, for six months, if care-taker's income is below 173.000 HUF
+12.) (preschool and childcare services) Section 92 (1) a.) and (3) of Act CXC of 2011 on Public Education

-145 Gov. Decree 337/2023 (VII.24.) amending the TP Decree by adding Section 5(4) providing that "Section 41(2) of the Asylum Decree shall apply with the exception that the beneficiary of temporary protection shall not be entitled to accommodation and care at the reception centre."
+&lt;sup>133 Gov. Decree 337/2023 (VII.24.) amending the TP Decree by adding Section 5(4) providing that "Section 41(2) of the Asylum Decree shall apply with the exception that the beneficiary of temporary protection shall not be entitled to accommodation and care at the reception centre."